 - While the oven heats and the filling cools, roll out the puff pastry sheets on a lightly floured surface.

-- Lightly grease your Emile Henry round ceramic pie dish and line it with a sheet of puff pastry.
-Press it down gently so it sits well, and trim off the excess dough around the edges.
+- Lightly grease your Emile Henry round ceramic pie dish and line it with one sheet of puff pastry.
+Press gently so it sits in place well and trim off any excess dough around the edges.

-- Spread the filling out evenly over the pastry.
+- Place the filling inside and spread it out evenly over the pastry.

 - Now place a second sheet of puff pastry over the filling and fold the edges under the bottom sheet so it is well sealed.